 In order to characterise vulnerability in comparison with poverty, we have derived the predicted value of vulnerability, $\hat{V}{t+3,ij}^$ in the equation (9), a probability of the household falling into poverty in the next three years for each household in 2009 (i.e., future vulnerability) and estimated it by initial conditions, that is, covariates at household and province levels in 2003 to avoid the issue of endogeneity using Ordinary Least Squares (OLS) with heteroscedasticity-consistent standard errors.
 The result is shown in the first column of Table 5.
-To compare this with determinants of various categories of poverty, we have also estimated a (robust) probit model for each of the following four categories: Chronic poverty', 'Moving up' (from poverty in 2003 to non-poverty in 2006 and/or 2009), and 'Never poor' (the second to the fifth column in Table 5) using the same set of covariates.
+To compare this with determinants of various categories of poverty, we have also estimated a (robust) probit model for each of the following four categories: Chronic poverty', 'Moving up' (from poverty in 2003 to non-poverty in 2006 and/or 2009), "Slipping down" (from non-poverty in 2003 to poverty in 2006 and/or 2009), and 'Never poor' (the second to the fifth column in Table 5) using the same set of covariates.